Rwanda not safe for asylum seekers from the UK, appeal court told

 But the appellants argued that the government’s position that Rwanda is a safe country for asylum seekers was “clearly based on an insufficient inquiry”.

-Mr Husain said the Home Office had deliberately excluded the UNHCR during its consideration of the scheme because of its anticipated disapproval, and based its judgement that Rwanda on inadequate civil service reports based on two visits in early 2022.
+Mr Husain said the Home Office had deliberately excluded the UNHCR during its consideration of the scheme because of its anticipated disapproval, and based its judgement on inadequate civil service reports based on two visits in early 2022.

 An official review found that notes of interviews conducted with Rwandan officials “do not meet even the minimum standards of any primary research, let alone that used to inform crucial government evidence-based policy” and left “vital information gaps”.